rink-turksma/IntunePrepTool/README.md

-Update: 23 Januari 2025
+Update: 2 Februari 2025

-The Winget version up to date.
+The Winget version is Not yet up to date.

 Created by Rink Turksma with Sapien Powershell Studio.